Strengthen Safety Standards with Professional Diploma in Infection Control Practices

 - Support practices that reduce the development and spread of resistant organisms

-- Supports career development in healthcare, education, social care, and public health roles
+- Strengthen career opportunities in healthcare, hospitals, and public health sectors

 The OSHAA 30-Hours Professional Diploma in Infection Spreads is designed for participants seeking to enhance their knowledge and skills in infection prevention and control.
 It is particularly suitable for: